-Net OPEB Liability
+D. Net OPEB Liability

-The District's net OPEB liability was measured as of June 30, 2017, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
+The District's net OPEB liability of \$421,378 was measured as of July 1, 2016, and the net OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.

-Actuarial Assumptions
+E. Actuarial Assumptions

-The total OPEB liability in the June 30, 2017 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+The net OPEB liability in the July 1, 2016 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

-Inflation 2.50 percent Salary increases 3.00 percent Investment rate of return 2.40 percent, net of OPEB plan investment expenses Healthcare cost trend rates 6.75 percent in 2016 grading to 5.00 percent over 7 years
+Inflation 2.50 percent Salary increases 3.00 percent Investment rate of return 2.40 percent, net of OPEB plan investment expenses Healthcare cost trend rates 6.50 percent in 2017 grading to 5.00 percent over 6 years Retiree plan participation Future retirees electing coverage -Pre-65 subsidy available: -Pre-65 subsidy if not available: -Non-Certified Employees -All Other Employees 100% 25% 50% Percent of married retirees electing spouse coverage Percent Future Retirees Electing Pre-6 -Spouse subsidy available -Spouse subsidy not available: 5 Spouse Coverage 10% 10%

-Mortality rates were based on the RP-2014 White Collar Mortality Tables with MP-2015 Generational Improvement Scale.
+Mortality rates were based on the RP-2014 White Collar Mortality Tables (de-trended to 2006) and then projected beyond the valuation date using scale MP-2016.

-The actuarial assumptions used in the June 30, 2017 valuation were based on the results of an actuarial experience study as of July 1, 2016.
+The actuarial assumptions used in the July 1, 2016 valuation were based on the results of an actuarial experience study as of July 1, 2016.

-The long-term expected rate of return on OPEB plan investments was determined using a building-black method in which best estimate ranges of expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which best estimate ranges of expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
+These ranges are combined to produce the long-term expected rate of return by weighing the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table: